BobKuczewski/MINT/README.md

 ### <a name='swap'></a>Swap

-The `$` of "swap" operator exchanges the positions of the top two elements on the stack.
+The `$` or "swap" operator exchanges the positions of the top two elements on the stack.

 ```
 40 50 $ . .